dfiore1230/ha-poolsync/README.md

 # PoolSync – Home Assistant Custom Integration

+### Notes
+- Made with a mix of brute force, coffee and ChatGPT

 A lightweight, local-polling integration for the PoolSync bridge.

 - ✅ GUI-based setup (Config Flow)